 Main floor exits: either exit to the left of the auditorium and ask someone to help you up the outside steps or exit past the classrooms and have someone help you.
 These two exits are not truly fire exits but are called ‘designated areas of assistance.’
 The fire department will check to see if anyone is waiting there to be assisted when they come.

 Gaebler living room area: the restroom on the right is NOT accessible; the left side restroom is accessible and companion–friendly.

 Large print hymnals and orders of service are usually available.
 Please ask the usher.

 Hearing amplifiers are available and looping devices for your hearing aid will be available soon.
 Please ask the usher.

 A surprisingly large number of people can be made seriously ill by scents such as perfumes and scented soap.
 We ask people to not wear them to the Meeting House.

 Mental Health Needs

-Please contact our Minister of Congregational Life, Rev. Kelly Crocker to discuss and explain your needs.
+Please contact our Co-Senior Minister, Rev. Kelly Crocker to discuss and explain your needs.
 There are special areas outside both auditoriums where you can hear the service without being in the main space if you need to be able to move about or talk.